 Prepayment Penalties

-Prepayment penalties are fees for paying off a loan early.
-They help the lender make up for lost interest.
+You will have to pay a fee called a prepayment charge if you pay off your loan early.
+They help the investor get back on track after losing interest.
 The penalty can be a percentage of the loan or a fixed fee.

 Lenders with No Prepayment Fees